CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback2-garbagecollectionfinished-method.md

 ms.assetid: 1a5758ea-2354-43c0-92a3-32c9909d64e1
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 736e76a57e6dbce76267ad0fdd242897b4bfdbd2
+ms.openlocfilehash: 1217bb30be8b88f8ba1cf21f03f2531778358d4b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67746895"
+ms.locfileid: "74439843"
 ---
 # <a name="icorprofilercallback2garbagecollectionfinished-method"></a>ICorProfilerCallback2::GarbageCollectionFinished, méthode
-Notifie le profileur que le garbage collection est terminée et que tous les rappels de garbage collection ont été publiés.
+Notifies the profiler that garbage collection has completed and all garbage collection callbacks have been issued for it.

 ## <a name="syntax"></a>Syntaxe